2015 Pittsburgh Panthers baseball team

-The 2015 Pittsburgh Panthers baseball team represents the University of Pittsburgh during the 2015 NCAA Division I baseball season.
-The Panthers play their home games at Charles L. Cost Field as a member of the Atlantic Coast Conference.
-They are led by head coach Joe Jordano, in his 18th season at Pittsburgh.
+The 2015 Pittsburgh Panthers baseball team represented the University of Pittsburgh during the 2015 NCAA Division I baseball season.
+The Panthers played their home games at Charles L. Cost Field as a member of the Atlantic Coast Conference.
+They were led by head coach Joe Jordano, in his 18th season at Pittsburgh.

 Previous season

 In 2014, the Panthers finished the season 6th in the ACC's Coastal Division with a record of 22–30, 11–19 in conference play.
 They failed to qualify for the 2014 Atlantic Coast Conference baseball tournament or the 2014 NCAA Division I baseball tournament.